0xMatt/ngx-oauth-client/README.md

 ngx-oauth-client
 ===========

-*ngx-oauth-client* is an Angular2/4 HTTP/OAuth2 client.
+*ngx-oauth-client* is an Angular4 HTTP/OAuth2 client utilizing the HttpClient.
 This package allows you to set up multiple clients to interface with many OAuth2 compliant APIs.

 Check out the [demo](http://0xMatt.github.io/ngx-oauth-client/#demo)!